 Reimagining Walnut Street: An Interactive Workshop - On May 23, 2013, over 100 residents, business owners, and property owners joined Planning and Transportation staff at the New Art Center for an interactive workshop to discuss plans for street improvements to Walnut Street south of the MassPike in Newtonville.
 View the May 23, 2013 presentation.
 View the Streetscape Images slides presented by Beautiful Newtonville.
 More details on plans for Walnut Street coming soon.

-Walnut Street Community Meeting - On Thursday, November 14, 2013 at 7:00 p.m., residents and businesses are invited to join Planning and Transportation staff to review plans for a revitalized Walnut Street.
-The meeting will be held at Day Middle School, 21 Minot Place, Newtonville.
-Download the meeting flyer.
+Walnut Street Community Meeting - On Thursday, November 14, 2013 at 7:00 p.m., residents and businesses joined Planning and Transportation staff to review plans for a revitalized Walnut Street.
 View the November 14, 2013 presentation.

 Community Development Projects